Terrorism Act 2000: Section 58 – Collection of information

 This section creates the offence, liable to a prison term of up to fifteen years, to collect, possess, or access, "information of a kind likely to be useful to a person committing or preparing an act of terrorism".

 Sections 57–58: Possession offences: Section 57 is dealing with possessing articles for the purpose of terrorist acts.
 Section 58 is dealing with collecting or holding information that is of a kind likely to be useful to those involved in acts of terrorism.
 In 2019, the Section was amended to include accessing such information online in the definition of the offence.
 Section 57 includes a specific intention, section 58 does not.

 Bilal Zaheer Ahmad, 23, from Wolverhampton, is believed to be the first person convicted of collecting information likely to be of use to a terrorist, including the al-Qaeda publication Inspire.

 Part 7

 Part 7, comprising sections 65 to 113, contained particular provisions applying to Northern Ireland, that were to require parliamentary approval on an annual basis by means of a statutory instrument to continue in force.
 The part replaced previous provisions under the Northern Ireland (Emergency Provisions) Act 1996.

 Part 7 was succeeded by the Terrorism (Northern Ireland) Act 2006, which in turn was succeeded by the Justice and Security (Northern Ireland) Act 2007.

-Section 75 (Trial without jury)
+Section 75 (trials without a jury)

 Section 75 provided for bench trials instead of jury trials in Northern Ireland for scheduled offences, continuing the system of Diplock courts first established in 1973.